ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 1. Open the Jenkins Dockerfile and replace ``jenkins/jenkins:lts`` with the version you want to use.
    For example, if you want to upgrade Jenkins to version ``2.289.2``, you will need to use the ``jenkins/jenkins:2.289.2-lts`` image.

-2. Build the new docker image:
+2. Build the new Docker image:

    ::